-Godard does retain a taste of his cinematic graffiti games.
+Godard does play some of his cinematic graffiti games.
 Instead of agit-prop inter-titles, the language-obsessed director’s text messages are transformed into standard signage, neon displays, and even slide shows.
-Cutaways to flashing lights and non-sequitur neon serves as punctuation, and transitional material.
+Non-sequitur cutaways to flashing lights and neon displays serve as punctuation, and transitional material.
 Several of Godard’s handwritten cartoon-scribbles crop up; they feature little word-puns in French.
 More word jokes arrive when Lemmy Caution name-drops other ‘exterior land’ city states in space — Nueva York, Angoulême City, Tokyorama.
 I suppose that New York is now primarily hispanic.
 If the word Angoulême was chosen because it sounds like the French word ‘ange,’ then ‘Angoulême City’ might be Los Angeles.

-Godard seems somewhat less committed to ragged disorienting effects for their own sake.
-Jump-cuts that once covered the fact that he fed lines to his characters, are dropped in favor of an almost fluid, docu-like eternal night.
-The soundtrack will drop silent now and then, but tracks don’t pop in and out just to remind us that we’re watching an artificial construction.
-This is definitely one of JLG’s most accessible movies.
-It has a mostly conventional sense of humor.
-Eddie Constantine’s resolutely deadpan behavior can be wonderfully funny if one is in the right mood.
+This is definitely one of Godard’s most accessible movies.
+Breaking with habit, he seems less committed to disorienting effects for their own sake.
+He once used jump-cuts to cover pauses where he fed dialogue lines to his actors; here he favors unbroken tracking shots.
+The audio will drop silent now and then, but tracks don’t pop in and out at random : Goddard is no longer intent on reminding us that we’re watching an artificial construction.
+The show has a mostly conventional sense of humor.
+Eddie Constantine’s deadpan behavior is wonderfully funny in its own way.
 Godard doesn’t shut us out, we don’t get the feeling that he’s laughing up his sleeve at us.

 The world of Alphaville is anything but feminist.
 Although we see a female security guard with an M-1, most women in this dystopia are courtesans, including one whose job appears to be serving as a nude statue.
 These sexist details were carried over into the ‘pleasure units’ of the first Derek Flint movie.
 Lemmy examines the numbers tattooed on the comfort hostesses’ arms, legs, neck and even faces.
-He sometimes seems moved, but still slaps women around in approved Mickey Spillane fashion.
+He sometimes seems concerned, but still slaps women around in approved Mickey Spillane fashion, even Natacha.